top of page

 What is Independent Advocacy?

-Independent advocacy is a free and confidential service for anyone with a health and social care need, living in Shropshire who is of working age.
+Independent general advocacy is a free and confidential service for anyone with a health and social care need, living in the Shropshire local authority region (not Telford and Wrekin) who is of working age.

 Independent Advocacy can support you in many different aspects of your life.